 When you first open SunUp, the Profile Setup screen walks you through the Fitzpatrick scale with visual examples.
 It shows you:

 Your skin type feeds directly into every safe-time calculation in the app.
-You can also set different skin types for different family members in Family Mode — so your Type II fair child gets different recommendations than your Type IV partner.
+You can also use "Plan for Someone Else" to check UV safety for a family member with a different skin type — so your Type II fair child gets different recommendations than your Type IV partner.

 This is why SunUp calls itself personalized UV safety — the personalization starts at your biology.